 You can connect video devices such as VCRs, DVD players, camcorders, digital cameras, video game consoles, HDTV receivers, and TV tuners to the projector.
 There is also an audio input via the red and white A/V connectors.
-You can connect the audio directly to the projector to get sound from the built-in speaker, or you can connect the audio to your stereo system via the Audio Out connector.
+You can connect the audio directly to the projector to get sound from the built-in speaker, or you can bypass the projector's audio system and connect the audio directly from your source to a stereo or home theater system.